 - 1. The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-All flat entrance doors are 30-minute notional/nominal doors, including those in 1-hour rated walls. - Generally, the means of escape is protected from flats with the use of nominal rated composite doors.
-These doors should be upgraded to certified FD30's when the door replacement programme commences. - 3) The fire stopping / compartmentation of the premises is subject to an annual inspection by the Fire Safety Rapid Response Team. - 4) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 5) Access to the roof space could not be gained at the time of the assessment.
-A future date will be agreed where the Assessor will meet the trades team at the premise to carry out a survey of the Roof void. - 6) Access was not gained to the roof void at the time of the assessment.
-A future date will be scheduled with the trade team to access the roof void with appropriate equipment.
-This is to establish whether or not compartmentation is sufficient.

-All front entrance doors appear to be nominal composite fire rated FD 30's.
+All flat entrance doors are 30-minute notional/nominal doors, including those in 1-hour rated walls. - 2) Generally, the means of escape is protected from flats with the use of nominal rated timber & composite doors.
+These doors should be upgraded to certified FD30's when any future upgrades of the building are carried out. - 3) All front entrance doors appear to be nominal timber fire rated FD 30's.
 Refer to the sheet below.